TokyoExpress/metrobox/README.md

 It seems that the LCD shield parts have minor variations in color display, so the line colors may not appear as expected.
 If this is the case for you, repeat step B from the previous section but with these additional steps:

+- Make sure only switches 3 and 4 are in the "on" position.
 - After uploading this file, with the board connected, open Serial Monitor and enter "[CONNECTED]".
-- Wait for the screen to go black after the 10 seconds and enter "S:TEST,BL,OR,SV,RD,GR,YL".
+- Wait for the screen to go black after the 10 seconds and enter "S:TEST,BL,OR,SV,RD,GR,YL,".
 You should be able to see all possible color bars for the lines.
 - If any seem off, you can tune the colors defined in the beginning of the file and re-upload.
 I use https://rgbcolorpicker.com/565 to test and create new values.

 ### Printing and Assembly